Federal, state auditors to review Indy Public Housing Agency’s books Monday

 Hall said he sent a summary of that complaint to IHA’s legal counsel and his chief deputy, who was Lewis.

-Days later, Hogsett told Fox59 News that he did not have any independent knowledge of the complaint and had not seen a copy.
+Days later, Hogsett told CBS4 News that he did not have any independent knowledge of the complaint and had not seen a copy.

 Sources indicate that the FBI and HUD Office of Inspector General have received the complaint and made inquiries.

-Hall told Fox 59 News that it is possible he may not have been aware of activities going on behind the scenes that undermined his management of IHA.
+Hall told CBS4 News that it is possible he may not have been aware of activities going on behind the scenes that undermined his management of IHA.

 “There’s gonna be some politics or external factors that may prohibit IHA from becoming the best agency that it can be,” he said.